We have already reviewed the best ski hotels in Europe. Many of the best ski hotels in Europe are situated in Austria.

 The only place to stay in Solden is the 5 star Das Central hotel which sits up a side street from the main drag and is a large and beautifully refurbished luxury hotel.
 Our tip is to request one of their refurbished rooms which face the front of the hotel.
 These rooms are south facing and offer sunshine which streams in through the floor to ceiling windows throughout the day.
 The decor is modern pine with swish bathrooms and superbly comfortable beds.
 This hotel encourages families and rewards little ones with fun touches like a furry bedtime chicken at turndown.

-The hotel also has a great pool are with lots of bubble features, and best of all, there is a gondola shuttle which takes guests directly to and from the bottom of the main gondolas every 5 minutes or so, which means no waiting around.
+The hotel also has a great pool area with lots of bubble features, and best of all, there is a gondola shuttle that takes guests directly to and from the bottom of the main gondolas every 5 minutes or so, which means no waiting around.

-Breakfast, dinner, Wi-Fi and a welcome drink are already included in the Das Central room rates.
+Breakfast, dinner, Wi-Fi, and a welcome drink are already included in the Das Central room rates.
 They tend to offer a cheap Easter (April) special.
-This year it was 5 nights with one night for free, incl. gourmet half-board, Wellness de Luxe, Easter present for our little guests, child care in the Ötzi Kids Club with 5 nights from € 860,- p.p.bookable from 13.-25.04.19.
+This year it was 5 nights with one night for free, incl. gourmet half-board, Wellness de Luxe, Easter present for our little guests, child care in the Ötzi Kids Club with 5 nights from € 860,- p.p.bookable from 13-25 April 2019.
 You won’t find a ski hotel that is this luxurious for less.

 6. Arlberg 1800